KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 * Code and unlock- have students create their own simple tool, then move on to state of the art tool and see edge cases and efficiencies

 ![](pycon-us-2026-recap-images/learning-computer-science-with-python-and-music-21-learn-cs-fundamentals.png)
-Apply these skill to your own learning
+Apply these skills to your own learning

 Final note: "Have the courage to embrace applications, knowing that they will reinforce abstract skills and notions and let the streams of nourishing knowledge flow in all directions."